 Foreman’s first game, on June 9, was a close one, a 6-4 loss to St. Louis.
 Jack Russell had given up four runs in 4 1/3 innings.
 Foreman closed out the fifth inning and threw the sixth and seventh, allowing St. Louis one earned run on two hits.
 Red Ruffing closed out the game, giving up a run himself.
 On June 12, Ted Wingfield was already losing 5-0 after five innings.
 Foreman pitched two hitless innings, though he did put three Detroit runners on via walks.
 After six innings at Fenway Park on the 25th, the Yankees had built up a 9-1 lead off pitchers Paul Zahniser and Russell.
 Foreman pitched the last three innings and gave up two more runs on one hit and two walks.
 His 3.68 earned run average was actually the second lowest on a team that suffered under a 4.72 ERA, but apparently manager Lee Fohl had other ideas in mind.
 With the White Sox, the 2.25 ERA was by far the lowest on that squad, which averaged 4.74.
 Why Happy didn’t have more opportunities with two last-place teams, when he was statistically pitching better than almost anyone on either club remains unclear.

-In 1927, Foreman played for the Bloomington Bloomers in the Three-I League, going 4-4 in 77 innings with a good 2.45 ERA and playing 20 games in the outfield.
-That was his last attempt at pro ball.
-He finished with a career .288 batting average in the minor leagues (and the .000 mark in major-league ball).
+In 1927, Foreman played for the Bloomington Bloomers in the Three-I League, going 4- 4 in 77 innings with a good 2.45 ERA and playing 20 games in the outfield.
+That was apparently not his last attempt at pro ball, however.
+Researcher Chris Woodman finds him with the Peoria Tractors in 1928, the El Dorado Lions in 1929, and a “Foreman” who was 0-1 in 16 games for the Denver Bears in 1930.1 He finished with a career tabulated .288 batting average in the minor leagues (and the .000 mark in major-league ball).
 His major-league ERA was 3.18.
 He’d faced 49 batters.
-Though we don’t know what year it was, a couple of his obituaries said that he had toured with a team of players costumed as Zulus who played baseball in bare feet.
-(See, for instance, the February 15, 1953, Brooklyn Eagle.)
+A couple of his obituaries said that he had toured with a team of players costumed as Zulus who played baseball in bare feet.2 A 1938 Louisville Courier-Journal article noted Foreman as having managed the African Clowns for the past two years and having played several exhibition games that spring against the St. Louis Cardinals.3

 Happy became a truck driver.
 He had a throat operation in 1952, then died at the age of 55 of lung cancer on February 13, 1953, while visiting his sister Sallie Schiftman in New York City.
 He was survived by another sister, Leah Schuster of Shreveport, wife of the owner of Dave Shuster’s Wholesale Produce Company, with whom he had lived while playing in Shreveport.
 What had become of Mildred, we do not know.